baes2021/P2-wine-EDA/README.md

 # P2-wine-analysis
-Here,I made EDA for wine datasets of BlueBerry Winery.
+Here, I made EDA for wine datasets of BlueBerry Winery.
 The finale code for EDA is preliminary/preliminary_presentation.ipynb